parsiyte/GPU-Reliability-Prediction/readme.md

 # FaultPredictionOnGPGPUs

-This repository includes the experiment materials and resutls for the soft error vulnerability study for GPGPU applications.
+This repository includes the experiment materials and results for the soft error vulnerability study for GPGPU applications.
  - **BenchmarkGPGPUApplications** folder includes the benchmark applications used in the experiments.
-These applications belongs to the PolyBench benchmark suite.
+These applications belong to the PolyBench benchmark suite.
  - **gpgpu-sim** folder includes the simulation results of benchmark applications.
- - **with_GPGPUsim** and **with-Nsight** folders include prediction results for the fault rates obtained with GPGPU-Sim 4.0 metrics and Nsight Compute Tool metrics respectively.
+ - **with_GPGPUsim** and **with-Nsight** folders include prediction results for the fault rates obtained with GPGPU-Sim 4.0 metrics and Nsight Compute Tool metrics, respectively.
  - **plots** folder includes resultant plots for correlation results among features, between features and fault rates and prediction results.
  - **data_metrics_GPUsim.xls** and **data_metrics_NSC.xls** files include profiling metrics obtained from GPGPU-Sim and Nsight Compute tool.

-**Required Python Libraries:** One can use the last versions for each library.
+**Required Python Libraries:** One can use the last versions of each library.
  - pandas
  - numpy
  - csv